 We were also most grateful to Jayne for turning up at our talk the following day to discuss the cover artwork by Éilís Murphy of Folded Leaf.
 They spoke about it being inspired by the Japanese art of kintsugi which is all about repair and embellishment.

-All this happened, more or less is published by Skein Press, €14
+is published by Skein Press, €14